-The Civil Air Patrol has a national conference every year, but it is not held in conjunction with the CAP birthday.
+The Civil Air Patrol has a national conference every year, but it is not held in conjunction with the CAP’s birthday.
 Most such celebrations are organized by local chapters.
-You can support the CAP birthday in a number of ways including joining the organization as a volunteer, but there are also other needs.
+You can support the CAP birthday in several ways, including joining the organization as a volunteer, but there are other needs as well.

 There is also a need for partners in the local community.
 If you are a teacher, organizer, local sports coach, or other potential Civil Air Patrol partner for events, your local chapter may need to hear from you.